ERSM30370 - Restricted Securities

 Basic rule

-A charge to income tax does not arise on acquisition of a forfeitable security where that forfeiture restriction will cease within 5 years of the date of acquisition – ITEPA03/S425 (2).
+A charge to income tax on earnings does not arise on acquisition of a forfeitable security where that forfeiture restriction will cease within 5 years after the date of acquisition - ITEPA03/S425 (2).
 This is the case whether or not other restrictions continue to apply after this five year period.

 Exceptions to the rule